alphabetalambda/firstones/README.md

 # firstones
-used for practicing writing in the firstones language
+used for practicing writing in the firstone's language